snotskie/ttrpg/site/src/index.md

     - spend ⑤⑤ to gain your fifth Ability by creating one of your own and gaining it, within reason

 **Blessed by Luck:** When you fail a Check, you may attempt the Check again, using the newer result instead.
 Then this ability cannot be activated again until you spend ⑤ to recharge it.

+!!! note "Effect Wording: Spend Ⓧ to Recharge"
+    Some abilities, once activated, cannot be activated again until they have been "recharged" by spending Ⓧ from your pool of Blessings Dice.

 **Blessed by Circumstance:** During a Contest involving three or more characters, you may swap the results of two characters’ rolls.
 Then this ability cannot be activated again until you spend ⑤ to recharge it.